-All types of aid have limitations.
+• All types of aid have limitations.
 Merit and need-based institutional aid eligibility may vary from college to college.
-While enrolled, student must meet the Institution's Satisfactory Academic Progress (SAP) requirement (i.e. maintain a certain GPA).
+While enrolled, students must meet the Institution's Satisfactory Academic Progress (SAP) requirement (i.e. maintain a certain GPA).
 Pell grants and Direct Loans have lifetime limits (which means you can use up the money allotted).
-NJ State aid has lifetime limits as well.
-You also need to remember to file your FAFSA and/or state aid at the beginning of every school year (you have to reapply each year).
+NJ State aid